A False Glimmer: Plot

 Carrie (Claire Danes) tracks down Qasim (Alireza Bayram) in the subway tracks.
 She convinces an already hesitant Qasim to intervene in Bibi's (René Ifrah) releasing of the sarin gas.
 Carrie offers her gun but Qasim is only willing to try and talk Bibi out of it.
 Qasim is shot by Bibi when he refuses to back down, and tackles Bibi in response.
 Carrie approaches and shoots Bibi in the back as they struggle, killing him and neutralizing the threat.
 Qasim succumbs to his wounds.

 With Allison on the run, Saul (Mandy Patinkin) presses Krupin (Mark Ivanir) for details on what her extraction procedure would be.
 Saul notes that with Allison having abandoned the CIA, Krupin no longer has a viable claim to being her informant.
 Saul makes an offer to Krupin: a new identity and witness protection in exchange for the information he wants.
 Krupin accepts.

 Numan (Atheer Adel) is apprehended by the BND.
 By threatening to have Numan deported to Turkey (where he is now an enemy of the state), Astrid (Nina Hoss) coerces Laura (Sarah Sokolovic) into making a false public declaration that Faisal Marwan had been working with the terrorist cell in Berlin.

 Carrie attempts to reopen her relationship with Jonas (Alexander Fehling).
-Jonas declines, saying he can't live with the safety of his family in doubt, recalling what happened to his son.
+Jonas declines, saying he cannot live with the safety of his family in doubt, recalling what happened to his son.
 Saul makes overtures to Carrie to rejoin the CIA, offering her the power to choose her own missions and team members.
 Carrie repeatedly rebuffs him, saying "I'm not that person any more".
 Otto Düring essentially proposes to Carrie, which would allow her to co-head the Foundation and help him use his money for good.

 Allison's (Miranda Otto) handlers try to smuggle her out of the country in the trunk of their car.
 The car is diverted to a detour in Poland where it runs over a spike strip.
 A group of gunmen unload hundreds of bullets into the disabled car, killing all inside.
 Saul emerges from the shadows and checks the trunk of the car, finding Allison's dead body riddled with bullets.

 Quinn (Rupert Friend) suffers a massive brain hemorrhage, making his chance of recovering any brain function minimal.
 Dar Adal (F. Murray Abraham) presents Carrie with the letter Quinn wrote for her before he embarked for Syria.
 After several days with no signs of recovery, Carrie enters Quinn's hospital room alone and barricades the door closed.
 She removes Quinn's pulse monitor and places it on her own finger.
 The episode ends with Carrie seeing a burst of sunlight come through the window.